Before you join a health and fitness club, be realistic about what activities

 for three months for one person to full access for three years for a couple.

-Based on the fee information collected from the clubs, weve attempted
+Based on the fee information collected from the clubs that were evaluated

-user profile, we assumed the user planned to use the club for three months
+we assumed the user planned to use the club for three months and then quit.

-and then quit.
-Charges might be much higher for someone who planned on
+Charges might be much higher for someone who planned on being a member

 When comparing fees, keep several factors in mind